jithingeorgeofl/assignment1/README.md

 ## `Person Class`

-This class is declared to store the `gender`, `age` and `name` of an individual This is considered as base class for all students in a school
+This class is declared to store the `gender`, `age` and `name` of an individual This is considered as base class for all students in a app.school

 ## `Grades ENUM`

-This is basically used to store the grade in which the student is Studying For instance we will store names of three classes as follows:
+This is basically used to store the grade in which the app.student is Studying For instance we will store names of three classes as follows:
 - `STD1`
 - `STD2`